931046916/finalproject/project5pt2.md

 1000 trees: [training: 0.7952473958333334, testing: 0.49536359199609564]
 5000 trees: [training: 0.7952473958333334, testing: 0.4968277208394339]
 ### 5. Repeat the previous steps after recoding the wealth classes 2 and 3 into a single outcome
+After changing class 2 and class 3 into a single outcome, the KNN model doesn't change much.
+The optimal k value changes to 69 and the testing score turns into 0.552464616886286.
+After adding distance weight, the testing score changes to 0.5065885797950219, which shows that the model improved a little.
+For logistic regression, the training score becomes 0.5537109375, and the testing score becomes 0.5436798438262567, which also remains roughly the same.
+For random forest before standardization, all the training scores remains roughly the same but all the testing scores increased a little (as presented below).
+For random forest after standardization, the training scores also remains roughly the same and all the testing scores increased a little.
+Before Standardization:
+100 trees:[training: 0.7906901041666666, testing: 0.5061005368472425]
+500 trees:[training: 0.7906901041666666, testing: 0.5085407515861395]
+1000 trees:[training: 0.7906901041666666, testing: 0.5095168374816984]
+5000 trees:[training: 0.7906901041666666, testing: 0.5070766227428014]
+After Standardization:
+100 trees:[training: 0.7958984375, testing: 0.49829184968277207]
+500 trees:[training: 0.7958984375, testing: 0.49389946315275746]
+1000 trees:[training: 0.7958984375, testing: 0.4958516349438751]
+5000 trees:[training: 0.7958984375, testing: 0.5031722791605662]
+For all these models, although all the values do not change very much, KNN with distance weight is the model that improves the most.
+The distance metrics would improve the accuracy of this algorithm and when merging wealth classes 2 and 3, there are less variance in feature, so fewer neighbors would lead to closer neighbors.
+### Results
+For the models before and after putting wealth classes 2 and 3 into a single outcome, logistic regression always produces the highest testing scores, so logistic regression model has the best performance which is also neither quite overfitting nor quite underfitting.
+The testing score of the logistic regression model for putting wealth classes 2 and 3 into a single outcome is slightly larger than the one that considers them seperately, so it performs slightly better than the latter one.
+Overall, all the models produce very close testing scores so their performances are also quite similar.